KnowageLabs/Knowage-Documentation/chapter_4/resource_manager.rst

 *Metadata management*

-The **Metadata** option opens a gui in which the user can defines metadata information about the model in use.
+The **Metadata** option opens a GUI where the user can define the metadata information for the model, into the specific see image below:

-So, it's possible insert:
-   - a more specific Name for the model
-   - the Version number of the model
-   - the Type of analytics: a value selectable between 'Descriptive', 'Predictive' and 'Prescriptive'
-   - an image to represent the logic of the model uploadable througth the specific icon
-   - a detailed description
-   - information about the Accuracy and then Performance for the model
-   - information about the way of usage of the model
-   - information about formats for input and output data

 .. figure:: media/resource_meta_4.png

    Metadata example